IBM/z_ansible_collections_doc/source/eda/eda-for-ibm-z.rst

 Overview
 --------

-Event-Driven Ansible (EDA) is an automation framework that enables organizations to respond to events in real time.
-It connects event sources to automated responses through rulebooks, allowing for intelligent, automated decision-making based on events that occur in your infrastructure.
+Event-Driven Ansible (EDA) is an automation framework that connects event sources to automated responses through rulebooks, allowing for intelligent, automated decision-making based on events that occur in your infrastructure.

 EDA is a pre-built, tested, and supported automation validated content for IBM Z environments, ensuring reliability and best practices out of the box.